billziss-gh/imap/README.md

 1. Set the current node to the root of the tree.
 2. Given a direction (`dirn`) access the slot value from the current node.
 3. If the slot value is not a pointer to another node, then:
-    1. If the slot has no value or if the node prefix does not match our _x_ value (which means that this node cannot contain _y_ values for our _x_ value) then do nothing.
+    1. If the slot has no value or if the node prefix does not match the _x_ value (which means that this node cannot contain _y_ values for the _x_ value) then do nothing.
     2. Otherwise delete the _y_ value from the slot.
     3. Break out of the loop to continue the removal of extraneous nodes.
 4. Compute the new current node and retrieve its position (`posn`).